Bipin2004/ShopVerse/SOCIAL_LOGIN_SETUP.md

 To make social login work, you need to:

-1. Register your application with Google and Facebook developer platforms
+1. Register your application with the Google developer platform
 2. Update your environment variables with the correct credentials

 ## Google OAuth Setup